AdnanMuzavor/Striver_Sde_Sheet/README.md

 - ***Applications***: Top and Bottom view of a binary tree.
 ### Approach name: Level Traversal
 - Level order traversal of binary tree is it's traversal from top to bottom.
+- ***Applications***:
-- ***Applications***: - left and right view of a binary tree.
+- left and right view of a binary tree.
 - level order + indexing to find maximum width.
 - Indexing is further expanded to avoid OVERFLOW issue which might occur in left/right only Binary trees, in this appraoch w emake sure that each level indexes start from 1 till n this is acjieved by subtracting from minimum.
--Using recursion to find path to given node, approach used is: **Preorder**
+- Using recursion to find path to given node, approach used is: **Preorder**